KushJariwala2002/WorkItOut/README.md

-# Gymific
+# WorkItOut
 <img src="/previews/preview_2.gif" align="right" width="33%"/>

-Gymific is a home workout app illustrating Android development best practices: Hilt, Preferences DataStore, WorkManager, DataBinding, Kotlin Coroutines & Flow.
+WorkItOut is a home workout app illustrating Android development best practices: Hilt, Preferences DataStore, WorkManager, DataBinding, Kotlin Coroutines & Flow.

 ## Overview
-  + Gymific has 3 main destinations that can be accessible from anywhere in the app by the ```Bottom Navigation``` set with Navigation Components.
+  + WorkItOut has 3 main destinations that can be accessible from anywhere in the app by the ```Bottom Navigation``` set with Navigation Components.
   + The Home and Workout screens start with lists of pre-populated data.
 Loading raw data into Room database is scheduled with WorkManager's ```OneTimeWorkRequest```.
   + The Workout screen consists of ```ViewPager2``` with Tabs that organize workouts across 3 different screens basing on workout's categories.
   + The Favourite screen displays list of user's selections.
 The list of favourite has an option to sort data.
 UserPreferenceRepository class holds the sort order, defined as an enum.
 The current sort order is saved in ```Jetpack DataStore```.